Skip To Main Content

 STEP #4 Final Acceptance

-Once accepted into NHS, members will receive letters of acceptance in the first weeks of April and will be honored at the Induction Ceremony, which is required to attend.
+New members will receive letters of acceptance in early April and will be honored at the Induction Ceremony on April 22, 2024 .
+New members are required to attend.
 Members must continue to adhere to the written NHS Code of Conduct, maintain a 3.5+ GPA, be responsible for the service hours required during their senior year and commit to NHS club activities.

 History of NHS